 Newspapers are designed to scare people, and now a lot of externalism.
 Productive people don’t read them and opt for selective ignorance.
 Is it offering much value to your life?

 - Write a journal daily/weekly basis.

-- Note down your mistake and improvements.
+- Note down your mistake and make improvements.

 - Write your ideas and experience.

 We all have dozens of pain points that many people can relate to.
 So talking or writing about those and how you’ve tried to overcome them is a good way to connect with people.
-Tim Ferriss says that many of his best content and most famous works have come from things where he was a bit embarrassed or uncomfortable talking about them.
+Tim Ferriss says that many of his best content and most famous works have come from things that he was a bit embarrassed or uncomfortable talking about them.